-Even though the coastal waters of Antarctica are cold and often covered with ice, the sea supports a large number of different species from algae to invertebrates to larger vertebrates such as fish, penguins, seals and whales.
+Even though the water around Antarctica is very cold and often covered with ice, the sea supports a large number of different species from algae to invertebrates to larger vertebrates such as fish, penguins and seals.

-A food web shows the feeding relationships between the organisms in a particular ecosystem, basically what eats what.
+A food web shows what eats what.
 It shows how energy flows through the ecosystem.
 Organisms can be divided into producers, consumers and decomposers within a food web:

-- producers - green plants - they make their food using the Sun's energy in a process called photosynthesis
+- producers - green plants - they make their food using the Sun's energy (photosynthesis)

-- consumers - usually animals - they must eat other organisms as their food source
+- consumers - usually animals - they must eat other plants and animals for energy

-- decomposers - they break down dead organisms to use as their food source, for example, bacteria
+- decomposers - they break down dead plants and animals for food e.g. bacteria

 - sea ice algae - which live on the underside of the sea ice but may fall to the sea floor